galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
-> 5. Create a paired collection named `2 PE fastqs`, rename your pairs with the sample name followed by the attributes: `Rep1` and `Rep2`.
+> 5. Create a paired collection named `2 PE fastqs`, and rename your pairs with the sample name followed by the attributes: `Rep1` and `Rep2`.
 >
 >    {% snippet faqs/galaxy/collections_build_list_paired.md %}
 >